-- Producing and delivering an academic programme aligned to this FICM ACCP curriculum - Provision of an MSc in Advanced Practice with clear critical care taught content clearly evidenced in the module descriptors and meticulous alignment to the FICM ACCP curriculum.
-It is accepted HEIs may be in period of transition the goal is to progress towards and award entitled MSc Advanced Critical Care Practice - Assessment of academic competence - Ensuring clinical and ESs are competent to supervise and assess clinical skills acquisition and assessment of clinical competence.
+- Producing and delivery an academic programme aligned to this FICM ACCP curriculum - Provision of the award of MSc Advanced Critical Care Practice it is accepted HEIs may be in a process of transition in relation to the title of the award.
+However, the critical care taught content and alignment to this curriculum should be clear and evidenced in module descriptors. - Assessment of academic competence - Ensuring clinical and ESs are competent to supervise and assess clinical skills acquisition and assessment of clinical competence